Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 -  a\ :sub:`x` for alpha component bit number x

-- for non-available bits (for positions higher than the bus width)
+- for non-available bits (for positions higher than the woke bus width)

 -  d for dummy bits